 When the Armor Became Adrenaline

 There’s a specific client I think of often when I write about this.
-Her name was Camille — early fifties, a nonprofit executive who’d spent three decades doing extraordinary things in the world.
+Her name was Gabriela — early fifties, a nonprofit executive who’d spent three decades doing extraordinary things in the world.
 (Name and details changed for confidentiality.)

-Camille came to work on her relationships, but what we kept finding, underneath everything, was this: she’d built an entire life around never stopping.
+Gabriela came to work on her relationships, but what we kept finding, underneath everything, was this: she’d built an entire life around never stopping.
 Board meetings.
 Speaking engagements.
 Major initiatives.
 And when the pandemic stripped all of that away in a single week — no travel, no events, no office — she had what she described as “some kind of breakdown, but professional.”

 “I didn’t know what I was without the doing,” she said.
 “I didn’t know there was a me under all of it.”